CensoCustody/censo-solana-wallet-adapter/README.md

 When a threshold of approval dispositions have been received and the finalization transaction is executed, the Strike wallet program then rehydrates the instructions and executes them using `invoke_signed()`.

-If the dApp had called the `signTransaction` method in the wallet adapter, then the signed transaction which is passed back is not the original transaction the dApp had requested, but rather the finalization transaction.
+If the dApp had called the `signTransaction` or `signAllTransactions` methods in the wallet adapter, then the signed transaction which is passed back is not the original transaction the dApp had requested, but rather the finalization transaction.
 Similarly, if the dApp had called the `sendTransaction` method in the wallet adapter and supplied 1 or more additional signers, then the Strike wallet adapter will wait until it receives the finalization transaction from the Strike backend, and it is